 This luxury comes at a price though, the price being heaviness.
 It's a burly hammock for sure, something our testers noticed right away.
-So while you won't be sliding this hammock into your back pocket with the Grand Trunk Nano 7, you will have a decidedly better sleep.
+So while you won't be sliding this hammock into your back pocket with the beer-can sized Sea to Summit Ultralight, you will have a decidedly better sleep.

 As we already alluded to above, this is not a light hammock.
-It tipped the scales at a whopping 26.5 ounces.
+It tipped the scales at a whopping 26.5 ounces and this doesn't even include suspension.
 Only the Hennessy Expedition Asym Zip and the Warbonnet Ridgerunner were heavier, at 33 ounces and 41 ounces respectively, but both of these models include a bug net and the Ridgerunner has spreader bars (these weight comparisons are for hammocks only and do not include the full weight of the expedition packages we tested).

 For comparison with other hammock-only open models, the Grand Trunk OneMade Double Trunktech is only 15.6 ounces and the Kammok Roo is 23.1 ounces.
 However, these models do not offer a double layer of fabric and therefore are not as insulating and could potentially require additional expensive upgrades to make them truly warm.